Last updated: 10 September 2020

 Reset your thermostat: The same may be true of your thermostat timer, so reset it to the correct time.

-If you or someone you know is likely to be left in a vulnerable position in the event of a power cut, you can have their details added to the Priority Services Register (PSR).
+If you or someone you know is likely to be left in a vulnerable position in the event of a power outage, you can have their details added to the Priority Services Register (PSR).

-This is a service provided by both network suppliers and your energy supplier to prioritise certain customers in the event of a blackout or other issue, and ensures special assistance is provided to keep them safe and informed.
+This is a service provided by both network distributors and your energy supplier to prioritise certain customers in the event of a blackout or other issue, and ensures special assistance is provided to keep them safe and informed.
 In the case of a power cut, those on the PSR may be provided with alternative means of heating and cooking and given priority support until power is restored.

 There are many other benefits to being on the PSR that make managing power much easier during daily life, including:

-Advance notice of power cuts
+Advance notice of power cuts.

-A safe identification scheme so vulnerable people will always be able to double-check that callers to their house such as meter-readers or engineers are genuine.
+A safe identification scheme so vulnerable people will always be able to double-check that callers to their house such as meter readers or engineers are genuine.
 This may be done through a password scheme, where the user sets a password which will then always be used by the supplier or network to confirm their authenticity.

-Nominated bill schemes that allow someone else to handle your bills and other communication on your behalf
+Nominated bill schemes that allow someone else to handle your bills and other communication on your behalf.

 Simply call your supplier or network distributor and request to be added to the PSR if you think these services would be of use to you.
 However, be aware that you must be one of the below: